valentinradu/swift-peer-tunnel/README.md

 ## Security

-`PeerTunnel` generates a pre-shared key from the provided password using the `TLS_AES_128_GCM_SHA256` cipher suite. `Network.framework` handles all the lower-level encrypting/decrypting functionality following the industry standards.
+`PeerTunnel` generates a pre-shared key from the provided password using the `TLS_AES_128_GCM_SHA256` cipher suite. `Network.framework` handles all the lower-level encrypting/decrypting functionality following industry standards.

 If you plan to use `PeerTunnel` for security-critical applications, we recommend auditing the code first.